LiuYuancheng/Py_Web_Contents_Download_Tool/Readme.md

 # Web Downloader

-**Program Design Purpose**: We want to scrape and download all the components (.html, .css, img, xml, video, javascript ...) for several batch of webpages based on a list of URLs.
+**Program Design Purpose**: We want to scrape and download all the components (.html, .css, img, xml, video, javascript, host ssl certificate ...) for several batch of webpages based on a list of URLs.